Imaginous/Cowboy_Untamed/IOS.md

 Close flash: `011001ff0001020000a29f`
 - **Note:** Not needed for testing as long as you don't lock the bike.

+If you have followed the steps above the settings should be made and you can start using the regular Cowboy app again.

 ##### Enable / Disable *Auto Unlock* (on a C1+):
 - Enable *Auto Unlock*: `0A100014000102000117B4`
 <br>or<br>
 Disable *Auto Unlock*: `0A1000140001020000D674`
 - **Note:** You don't need to store this value to flash.
 It's immediately active.

-If you have followed the steps above the settings should be made and you can start using the regular Cowboy app again.
+##### Reset PCB (fix headlight bug on C1+):
+- Reset: `0A1000F2000102000101B2`
+- **Note:** The bike will reset and will show a 2 led running light on the main tube to indeicate the PCB reset.<br>You won't lose any settings it's just a restart of the PCB.